-- Program uniqueness: Some programs are unique to a building, facility, or population and cannot occur at another location. - Recognized user groups: Facilities where programs serving youth, seniors, and people with special needs are provided. - Recent Improvements: Facilities with recently completed renovations were de-prioritized in favor of facilities that had not received recent upgrades.
+- Program uniqueness: Some programs are unique to a building, facility, or population and cannot occur at another location. - Recognized user groups: Facilities where programs that serve youth, seniors, and people with special needs are provided. - Recent Improvements: Facilities with recently completed renovations were de-prioritized in favor of facilities that had not received recent upgrades.

-After the facilities had been ranked according to criteria above, the City made adjustments to the schedule to ensure that the financial burden of improvements is distributed relatively evenly across plan years.
+After the facilities had been ranked according to criteria above, the City adjusted the schedule to ensure that the financial burden of improvements is distributed relatively evenly across plan years.
 Access to funding, such as grant opportunities that become available for a specific facility in the future, may boost the facility up in the schedule.

-Parks and Recreation and Citywide Facility Tiers
+Parks & Recreation and Citywide Facility Tiers

-The prioritization effort resulted in categorization of Albany Parks and Recreation and Citywide facilities into three tiers.
+The prioritization effort resulted in categorization of Albany Parks & Recreation and citywide facilities into three tiers.
 The remediation efforts are scheduled to align with City of Albany fiscal planning periods (FP), which span 2-year increments starting and ending in July of odd number years.
 Remediation of barriers in Tier 1 facilities are scheduled to begin between the next fiscal year 2024-2025 and FP 2026-2027.
-Tier 2 facilities will be addressed between FP 2030-2031 and FP 2034-2035.
+Tier 2 facilities will be addressed between FP 2027-2029 and 2030-2031.
+Tier 3 facilities will be addressed between FP 2030-2031 and FP 2034-2035.